Chart Color Schemes

 Yarraville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yarraville's dwelling structure, as per the latest Census, consisted of 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Yarraville, as per the latest Census, consisted of 71.7% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 49.7% houses and 50.3% other dwellings.
-Home ownership in Yarraville stood at 27.1%, with mortgaged dwellings at 39.1% and rented ones at 33.8%.
-The median monthly mortgage repayment was $2,500, exceeding Melbourne metro's average of $2,100.
-The median weekly rent in Yarraville was $462, higher than Melbourne metro's $376.
-Nationally, Yarraville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Yarraville was at 27.1%, with mortgaged dwellings at 39.1% and rented ones at 33.8%.
+The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,100.
+The median weekly rent in Yarraville was recorded as $462, compared to Melbourne metro's $376.
+Nationally, Yarraville's median monthly mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing